Psilolechia

 Psilolechia is a genus of four species of crustose lichens.
 It is the only member of Psilolechiaceae, a family that was created in 2014 to contain this genus.

 Taxonomy

 The genus Psilolechia was established by Abramo Bartolommeo Massalongo in 1860.
-Formerly classified in the family Pilocarpaceae, molecular phylogenetic analysis showed that Psilolechia represented a distinct lineage that deserved placement at the familial level, the Psilolechiaceae, which was formally circumscribed in 2014.
+Formerly classified in the family Pilocarpaceae (now Ectolechiaceae), molecular phylogenetic analysis showed that Psilolechia represented a distinct lineage that deserved placement at the familial level, the Psilolechiaceae, which was formally circumscribed in 2014.
 This arrangement was accepted in later large-scale updates of fungal classification.
-Psilolechiaceae is in the order Lecanorales, in the suborder Sphaerophorineae, which also includes the families Pilocarpaceae, Psoraceae, and Ramalinaceae.
+Psilolechiaceae is in the order Lecanorales, in the suborder Sphaerophorineae, which also includes the families Ectolechiaceae, Psoraceae, and Ramalinaceae.